GoogleChrome/workbox/docs/getting-started/index.md

 ```

 This will ask a range of questions about your web app like
-which directory contains the assets for site, which assets
+which directory contains the assets for your site, which assets
-you'd like cache etc.
+you'd like cache etc..

 ![Screenshot of the sw-cli command.](./images/sw-cli-questions.png)